qeeqbox/authentication-bypass/README.md

 - Privilege Escalation: Attackers can gain higher privileges within the system, leading to more significant breaches.
 - System Compromise: Entire systems or networks can be compromised, resulting in widespread damage.

-## Mitigation Strategies for Preventing Authentication Bypass Attacks
+## Authentication Bypass Mitigation Strategies
 - Secure Coding Practices: Adhere to secure coding standards and best practices to avoid common vulnerabilities, including SQL injection and cross-site scripting (XSS).
 - Input Validation: Validate all user inputs on both the client and server sides to ensure they conform to expected formats and values.
 - Parameterized Queries: Utilize parameterized queries or prepared statements to safeguard against SQL injection attacks.